dmcneil/typedsv/README.md

 ## Parser

-The `Parser` constructor expects a type/class that has at least one property with a valid `@Parsed` decorator.
+The `Parser` constructor expects a type/class that has at least one property with decorated with `@Parsed`:

 ```typescript
 export default class Example {